andrewjmetzger/better-watchseries/README.md

 ## Contributing

-All contributors should read and aggree to the [Contributor's Guidelines](https://github.com/andrewjmetzger/better-watchseries/blob/master/CONTRIBUTING.md).
+All contributors should read and agree to the [Contributor's Guidelines](https://github.com/andrewjmetzger/better-watchseries/blob/master/CONTRIBUTING.md).
 Contributions that do not adhere to these guidelines are subject to removal.
 Please note: Even if a contribution follows these guidelines, it is not guaranteed to be accepted into the project.

 ### Requesting new video hosts

 To request a new video host, [click here](https://github.com/andrewjmetzger/better-watchseries/issues/new?template=host_request.md&title=[Host%20Request]%20example.com). **Follow the instructions** inside the template, or your request will be rejected.

-### PRs and other issues
+### Submitting PRs and other issues

 PRs welcome; please follow the [Contributor's Guidelines](https://github.com/andrewjmetzger/better-watchseries/blob/master/CONTRIBUTING.md).